The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Costa Rica: Natalie Ewing of Costa Rica Expeditions.

 Beach worth the trek

 San Josecito Beach, on the western edge of the Osa Peninsula, is gorgeous, remote, and little-visited.
 Hike from Drake Bay for four miles on the beach, through secondary rain forest, and past a tiny town with a school and a soccer field.
 Cross the Rio Claro, where there is a great swimming hole.
 If you don’t want to get wet, there’s a guy named Clavito who will take you across in his boat.
 The approximately four-hour trip brings you to a beach that is protected from the waves by a rock shoal, making it ideal for swimming.
 (Temperatures are routinely in the low 90s here, and the humidity is seldom less than 90 percent, so bring two liters of water per person.)
-You can arrange a boat for the 30-minute return trip and also arrange for a boat to bring you a picnic.
-To ensure availability of boats, schedule this hike when you book your trip with Costa Rica Expeditions, or when you book a hotel in the area.
+You can arrange a boat for the 30-minute return trip, and also to bring you a picnic.
+To ensure availability of boats, ask to schedule this hike when we plan your trip, or when you book a hotel in the area.
 (Don’t visit Drake Bay in September or October, when it rains even more than usual.)

 Prime picnic spot